Fast gradient-free optimization of excitations in variational quantum eigensolvers: Experimental setup

 \subsection{Fixed UCCSD ansatz}

 We choose the UCCSD ansatz in its first Trotter-approximation and use the STO-3G basis set as provided by the Pennylane datasets \cite{Utkarsh2023ChemistryComb} and the Jordan-Wigner (JW) mapping \cite{jordan1993paulische}.
+The single- and double excitations are ordered as provided by Pennylane \cite{bergholm2022pennylaneautomaticdifferentiationhybrid} (version \texttt{0.37.0}).
 The system is initialized in the HF state and zero parameters.
 In each VQE iteration, all parameters are optimized in the order in which they appear in the ansatz (first the double-, then the single-excitations), unless explicitly stated otherwise.
 The step sizes for each molecule determined through hyperparameter tuning are listed in \Cref{tab:stepsizes}.